Anchovy Paste Substitute: Easy Vegan Anchovy Paste Recipe

 Looking for the best vegan anchovy paste substitute that actually works in Caesar salad and pasta?
-This oil-free vegan anchovy paste delivers deep umami flavor without fish, oil, or processed ingredients.
-It’s a whole-food, plant-based anchovy alternative.
-It’s perfect for Italian cooking.
-It may be the only vegan anchovy paste you’ll ever need.
+This easy, oil-free vegan anchovy paste delivers deep, savory umami flavor without fish or added oil.
+Made with miso, nori, caper brine and liquid aminos, it is a simple plant-based anchovy alternative for adding richness

 Post Date: January 15, 2024